ajolma/SpatialPlanner/README.md

 * Users

-* User to create types for areas

 * User to delineate areas

+* User to attach tags to areas

-* User can bring into the map view areas of selected types and of selected users
+* User can bring into the map view areas with selected tags and of selected users

 * The app updates itself